yeagerfamily/Pharmac-Logic-Ref-2026/README.md

 * **Last Update:** March 14, 2026
 * **Objective:** Maintain stability under high-pressure environments.
 *
-"If the logic is clear, star this repo on right side corner top."
+"If the logic is clear, star this repo on right side on first page ."
 ---

 ### Analysis & Dosage: